Affiliate Marketing 101

 The audience that affiliates look to influence to make a purchase, submit a lead form, sign up for a newsletter, test out a service, become a new customer, etc.

-To those on the outside, the inner workings of affiliate marketing can be mysterious and confusing.
+To those on the outside, the inner workings of affiliate marketing programs can be mysterious and confusing.
 Some marketers even think it’s a channel that you can turn on and turn off like you can with paid search or paid social (spoiler: it’s not).

 The overall goal of an affiliate program is to create a win-win framework for both brands and their affiliate partners – a structure that, when established properly and strategically managed, can make up a significant portion of a brand’s online revenue, with high ROAS and low CPA.